The Art of Intention: Why Your 'Why' Changes Everything in Meditation

 Sarah sits down because her app reminded her it's meditation time.
 She dutifully follows along, counting breaths, occasionally wondering if she's "doing it right" and how many minutes are left.
 She finishes feeling... well, pretty much the same as when she started.

 Then there's Michael.
-Before closing his eyes, he takes a moment to set a clear intention: "Today, I'm meditating to understand my anxiety about next week's presentation."
-As he sits, every wandering thought becomes a clue, every moment of awareness an opportunity for insight.
+Before closing his eyes, he takes a moment to set a clear intention: "Today, I'm meditating to love myself unconditionally, and be grateful for my breath" As he sits, every wandering thought becomes a clue, every moment of awareness an opportunity for insight.
 He finishes with not just a calmer mind, but specific insights about his anxiety patterns.

 Same technique.
 Vastly different experiences.
 The difference?
 Intent.